BruteAkaSylo/Windows-11-Pro-Activator/README.md

 ## Installation

-> To activate your windows 11 stock, Use this one command line to activate your machine.
+> To activate your Windows 11 Pro, Use this one command line to activate your machine.
 Make sure to run your command prompt as administrator.

 ```
 slmgr /ipk VK7JG-NPHTM-C97JM-9MPGT-3V66T && slmgr /skms kms8.msguides.com && slmgr /ato